emnify/product-docs/CONTRIBUTING.md

 ### Reviewers

-Although we monitor the queue of PRs regularly, you can also [request a review of your PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review) if your PR is ready and it seems to have not been noticed.
+Although we monitor the queue of pull requests regularly, you can also [request a review of your PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review) if your pull request is ready and it seems to have not been noticed.

 ![](https://user-images.githubusercontent.com/49970529/225034684-3ac3532b-af09-406f-8daa-c31988705817.png)

 ### Submitting additional changes

-If you are working from a forked repository on an existing PR branch, navigate to *your* GitHub repository and find the branch assigned to your PR.
+If you are working from a forked repository on an existing branch, navigate to *your* GitHub repository and find the branch assigned to your pull request.
 In the previous examples, the branch is **patch-1**.
 However, **main** is the default branch, so we need to navigate to our branches and select **patch-1**: